gonz4216/Satoru-Gojo/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Fully responsive e portfolio made for a fictional charecter
+Fully responsive e portfolio made for a fictional character